 Western Washington University offers merit-based, leadership, activity and diversity scholarships for talented transfer students entering fall quarter.
 This is only a partial list, offered as a resource to incoming students.
 For additional details and the most up-to-date information regarding scholarship opportunities at Western, please visit our Scholarship Center.
 Availability and amounts for scholarships are subject to change.

 Admitted transfer students will automatically be considered for these scholarships; no separate scholarship application is required.
 These highly competitive merit scholarships are awarded to incoming transfer students demonstrating superior academic achievement.
 Selection is based on information provided in the application for admission, including cumulative GPA, school and community activities, leadership and special talents and priority is given to Washington residents.
-Presidential Scholarships range from $1,000-$2,000 and are awarded for the first year.
+Admissions Achievement Award Scholarships range from $1,000-$2,000 and are awarded for the first year.

 These scholarships are awarded based on information provided in the application for admission; no additional application is required.
 Western Washington University has a generous alumni and donor community who sponsor a variety of scholarship opportunities for transfer students.
 These scholarships range from $500-$2,000 and some may be multi-year awards.
 The criteria vary for each scholarship, and may include outstanding academic achievement, an interest in a particular major or program, financial need, or involvement in specific areas.